Close Menu

 Uruguay

 Uruguay is another safe and welcoming country in South America.
 With its laid-back atmosphere and stunning coastline, it’s a great destination for those looking to relax and unwind.
 Must-visit attractions include the beautiful Colonia del Sacramento, the vibrant city of Montevideo, and the stunning Punta del Este.
-(See Also: Is Cleveland Ohio Safe To Visit?
-Find Out)
+(See Also: Is Russia Safe to Visit 2025?
+A Traveler’s Guide)

 Things to Do in Uruguay: